amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-10-new-beacon.md

 <em>If a picture is worth a thousand words, what about MOVING pictures?
 What about 24 pictures per second? ;)</em>

 Now free from the "must post weekly mindset," I'm building on my foundation of visual communication.
 I have a pipeline of personal projects and animations that will each take months, years even, to see to completion.
-(I've been working on the first one on and off for year now--wow!)
 And here is where I'll share them.

 ### 5. Laser-focus

 A lot of my old posts were actually more like exercises in "let's find out ALL the things I can say about x."
-Most of the articles actually ended up being three=posts-in-one.
+Most of the articles actually ended up being three-posts-in-one.

 This happens to me a lot, even in other mediums, like speech-writing: I embark on one idea, yet the content for three spurt out like the birth of the mythical multi-headed Hydra.